IsaacSchemm/PlayerPages/README.md

 **PlayerPages** is a web application that generates and hosts minimalist, largely self-contained pages, which contain a mnenu, a media player with several options, and some optional branding.

 The goal of PlayerPages is making a media player accessible to as many users, devices, and use cases as possible.
-It assumes that the media itself is (1) hosted on a CDN, (2) available for free, and (3) H.264/AAC in either an MPEG-4 or HLS container.
+It assumes that the media itself is (1) hosted on a CDN, (2) available for free, and (3) either an HLS stream or a natively-supported media format.

 ## Pages